sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 }
 {{< /highlight >}}

 In the example above we have a contact named **support**.
 For **support** we have an override configuration for email and slack.
-In our usecase we're having this contact email _support@sensuapp.com_ instead of the email intergration's default **to** address.
+In our example we're having this contact email _support@sensuapp.com_ instead of the email intergration's default **to** address.
 For Slack, we're defining the channel the event should post to, in this case _#support_.

 ### Check Configuration

 Once a contact has been defined, we can now apply which contact to use in a check configuration.
 The use case for having it on a check could be that the client is owned by a particular team or group, the same can be done for specific checks.
 For instance

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
       "command": "do_something.rb",
-      "interval": 30,
       "handler": "email",
       "contact": "support"
     }